Solmis/PO/README.md

 # PO
-Projects coded for Objective Programming (in Java).
+Projects coded for Object-oriented Programming (in Java).